-Measuring 185 inches in length, the current A4 is 4.5 inches longer than the outgoing model and also larger than many of its rivals.
-This means it has a relatively spacious interior for the class, especially in the rear seat area.
-Audi's designers also clipped the overhangs to give the car sportier appearance, while the engineers moved the engine more towards the center of the car in order to back up the appearance with an improved weight distribution and better driving dynamics.
+The A4 is slightly longer than the previous model.
+It offers a relatively spacious interior for the class, especially in the rear seat area.
+Audi's designers also clipped the overhangs to give the car a sportier appearance, while engineers moved the engine closer to the center of the car in order to back up the appearance with an improved weight distribution.

 Trim Level Breakdown

-The A4 is offered with three trim levels: 2.0T Premium, 2.0T Premium Plus and 2.0T Prestige.
+The A4 is offered in three trim levels called Premium, Premium Plus, and Prestige, respectively.

 All A4 models are fitted with dual front, side thorax and side curtain airbags along with stability and traction control systems and electronic brake-force distribution with brake assist.

-The Audi A4 is targeted at the perennial gold standard of sports sedans, the BMW 3-Series, as well as the improved Mercedes-Benz C-Class, the slightly larger Cadillac CTS and the luxurious Lexus IS 250.
+The Audi A4 is targeted at the perennial gold standard of sports sedans, the BMW 3 Series, as well as the Mercedes-Benz C-Class, the Cadillac ATS, and the Lexus IS.